 2. Notes Payable to Banks and Others

 Notes payable include credit cards, personal loans, and installment loans.
-For each note held, you’ll have to list the name and address of the note-holder, original balance, current balance, payment amount, frequency of payments, and how the note is secured or endorsed.
+For each note held, you’ll have to list the following information:

 3. Stocks and Bonds

-For each security you own, you’ll be asked to report the security name, number of shares owned, cost basis, and market value as of the date you select.
+For each security you or your spouse own, you’ll be asked to report the security name, number of shares owned, cost basis, and market value as of the date you select.

 4. Real Estate Owned